(No ratings)

 Depression is a difficult illness to deal with, but it is more common than believed and there are many people who can help.
 With the right treatment, individuals with depression can get back to fully enjoying life again.

-Dr. Ilevba Uwaila Osarenkhoe, MD graduated from Howard University College of Medicine in 2005.
+Dr. Ilevba Uwaila Osarenkhoe, MD graduated from Howard University College of Medicine.
 She completed residency at University of Texas Health Science Center at Houston and Affiliated Hospitals.
-She is certified by the American Board of Pediatrics, Pediatrics and has a state license in Massachusetts.
+She is certified by the Board Certification: American board of Pediatrics and has a state license in Massachusetts.

 Licensed In: Massachusetts